novus/nvd3/README.md

 ---

+# Contributing

 If one of [the existing models](https://github.com/liquidpele/nvd3/tree/development/src/models) doesn't meet your needs, fork the project, implement the model and an example using it, send us a pull request, for consideration for inclusion in the project.

+Make sure you commit your changes to the development branch and not master!

 We cannot honor all pull requests, but we will review all of them.

 Please do not aggregate pull requests.
 Aggregated pull requests are actually more difficult to review.

-We are currently changing our branch structure so that master will be gauranteed stable.
-In addition, there is now a "development" branch.
-This branch reflects the latest changes to NVD3 and is not necessarily stable.

 ---